 - how involved your children are in any conflict between you and the other parent

 - how quickly you want to resolve issues and how much money you are ready to spend to resolve them

 - the amount of control you want over the agreement

-Before you decide which option is best for you, it's a good idea to get information and guidance from the family justice services and programs available in your province or territory.
-The Directory of Resources at the end of this document also lists other places where you can find more information about programs and services in your area.
+Before you decide which option is best for you, it's a good idea to get information and guidance from the family justice services available in your province or territory.

 Family law issues can be complex.
-When you are developing parenting arrangements, it's always a good idea to speak with a family law lawyer to make sure you understand:
+When you are developing parenting arrangements, it's always a good idea to speak with a legal adviser to make sure you understand:

 - your legal rights and responsibilities